denten/denten.github.io/_includes/CV/06-talks.md

 ## H. Invited Talks, Workshops, & Conferences

+- "File Cabinet Realism: Structure and Texture in Modernist Prose."
+Lecture by invitation to the "Office Supplies, Bureaucratic Cultures, and the Material History of Inscription" conference at the University of Pittsburgh, March 26--27, 2020.
 - "The Rise of Literary Machines."
 Keynote lecture by invitation to The Korean Society of East West Comparative Literature, Third International Conference on "Digital Humanities and World Literature" at Pohang University, Korea on October 26, 2019.